BabylonJS/BabylonNative/Documentation/WhenToUseBabylonNative.md

 ## Introduction

 Babylon Native and Babylon React Native are specialized technologies with specialized use cases.
-Both belong to the larger family of technologies which allow Web technologies to be integrated into non-Web applications, including native applications on multiple platforms.
+Both belong to the larger family of platforms which allow Web technologies to be integrated into non-Web applications, including native applications on multiple platforms.
 Sometimes, Babylon Native or Babylon React Native will be the best technologies to enable